Helichrysum petiolare Hilliard & B.L.Burtt

 Derivation of name and historical aspects

-The name Helichrysum is derived from the Greek (h)elios for sun and chrysos for gold, although not all species have golden flowers; petiolare refers to long leaf stalks.
+The name Helichrysum is derived from the Greek helios meaning 'sun' and chrysos meaning 'gold', although not all species have golden flowers; petiolare refers to long leaf stalks.

 Ailments such as coughs, colds and infections are treated with this popular medicinal plant.
 The leaves are used by Rastafarians to make an infusion to treat asthma, chest problems and high blood pressure.
 The smoke of the burning leaves is inhaled as a pain reliever.
 The leaves are also widely used on wounds to prevent infection.